 The moment you start to pursue something and have formally made an intent to be a business owner!
 You don’t have to make an income to form an LLC.

-We don’t recommend it!
-Part of the LLC setup requires an operating agreement, which must be drafted by a lawyer.
+We don’t recommend it.
+A proper LLC setup should include an operating agreement, which we recommend be drafted by a legal team that understands entity creation.
 The operating agreement is the legal structure of the LLC and should be drafted specifically for your business and industry.
 The operating agreement is also how you obtain your legal tax status.
 This is important because not all industries are taxed the same.